As an Amazon Associate, I earn from qualifying purchases.

 The name comes from the Dutch koek (cake) and sissen (sizzle) – presumable a reference to the sizzling sound they make when being deep-fried.
 With koeksisters, the dough is rolled out flat and then plaited in 6cm lengths, deep-fried, and then soaked in syrup and chilled overnight.

-What does a Koeksisters taste like?
+What does a Koeksister taste like?

 Koeksisters are prepared by frying plaited dough strips in oil, then submersing the hot fried dough into the ice-cold sugar syrup.
-Koeksisters have a golden crunchy crust and liquid syrup center, are very sticky and sweet and taste like honey.
+Koeksisters have a golden crunchy crust and liquid syrup center, are very sticky and sweet, and taste like honey.

 Can Koeksisters be frozen?